R3Conclave/conclave-core-sdk/docs/docs/index.md

 - Develop gracefully on all operating systems, not just Linux: Windows and macOS are fully supported as well.
 - Full support for auditing enclaves over the internet, including remote attestation.
 A user can verify what the source code of the remotely running enclave is, to ensure it will behave as they expect.
-- A [message oriented communication](mail.md) system that eliminates size-based side channel attack.
+- An [end-to-end encrypted communication](mail.md) system that eliminates size-based side channel attacks and makes communicating with an enclave super easy.
 - Simple to use persistence API for securely storing data inside an enclave which is resistant to rollback attacks.
-- A cloud based [Key Derivation Service](kds-detail.md), which enables you to deploy your application not tied to any one machine, so you easily migrate enclave data from one VM to another, unlock clusters and high-availability architectures, and enable seamless redeployment of VMs by cloud service providers.
+- A cloud based [Key Derivation Service](kds-detail.md), which enables applications not be tied down to a single machine.
+This enables seemless migration of enclave data from one VM to another, high-availability architectures, and seamless redeployment of VMs by cloud service providers.
 - A Gradle plugin to automate compiling, signing and calculating the code hash of your enclave.
 No need to use the Intel SDK - everything needed is included.
 - API designs that guide you towards SGX best practices and avoidance of security pitfalls.